 The CorEnergy and Crimson historical information has been derived from CorEnergy's and Crimson's audited historical financial statements, respectively.
 Crimson is also referred to as "Crimson California" in reference to historical periods for the entity.
 Certain of CorEnergy's and Crimson California's historical amounts have been reclassified to conform to CorEnergy's financial statement presentation as discussed further in Note 2.
 The unaudited pro forma combined financial statements should be read in conjunction with the separate historical financial statements and related notes thereto of CorEnergy and Crimson California.
 The pro forma combined balance sheet gives effect to the acquisition as if it had been completed on December 31, 2020.
-The pro forma combined statement of operations gives effect to the acquisition and the related adjustments are described in the accompanying notes to the unaudited pro forma combined financial statements.
-In the opinion of CorEnergy's management, all material adjustments to Financial Disclosures About Acquired and Disposed Businesses, as adopted by the SEC on May 21, 2020.
-The pro forma financial position or results of operations of the combined company that would have occurred if the acquisition had occurred on the dates indicated, nor are they indicative of CorEnergy's future financial position or results of operations.
+The pro forma combined statement of operations gives effect to the acquisition as if it had been completed on January 1, 2020.
+The acquisition and the related adjustments are described in the accompanying notes to the unaudited pro forma combined financial statements.
+In the opinion of CorEnergy's management, all material adjustments have been made that are necessary to present fairly, in accordance with Regulation S-X Article 11, Pro Forma Financial Information, as amended by the final rule, Amendments to Financial Disclosures About Acquired and Disposed Businesses, as adopted by the SEC on May 21, 2020.
+The pro forma financial statements do not purport to be indicative of the financial position or results of operations of the combined company that would have occurred if the acquisition had occurred on the dates indicated, nor are they indicative of CorEnergy's future financial position or results of operations.